 My hubby, who is normally the anxious one, was calm as could be.
 It was a weird switch to our normal personalities.
 On the way to the hospital, I began crying.
 I was thinking about our birthmom and what she was facing at that very moment.
 I simply could not help but feel bad for her.
 We received a phone call from the caseworker while we were on the way to the hospital… my heart jumped into my throat.
 Our birthmom did not want to see us today!
 It is the day she was supposed to sign over her rights, so things were not starting out as we had hoped.
 Was this the beginning of the end?
 We became more concerned than ever before.
 The caseworker felt of our uneasiness and tried to reassure us that our birthmom simply felt like it would be too hard to see us.
 She did not want to see us with the baby.
 What did this mean???

 So we sat in the waiting room and waited.
 The social workers checked in with us and said that they felt she would sign.
 They said that she was in good spirits, but that she was feeling sad for the inevitable moment.
 We had brought her copies of all the pictures from the last two days as well as a burned copy of all video taken at the hospital.
+We put it all on an iPod for her so she could watch them whenever she liked.
 My husband gave her a suitcase (since she never owned one) with these items, other gifts, and a handwritten note letting her know how much we love her.
 Then we waited some more.

 After about 20-25 minutes, the caseworkers came into the waiting room.
 They looked quite concerned!
 Oh… no!
 Their faces were so sullen and sad that I thought for sure they were going to tell us she hadn’t signed the papers.
-But once we were in the other room they told us we needed to sign our paperwork since she had signed.
+But once we were in the other room they told us we needed to sign our paperwork since SHE HAD SIGNED!
 What???
 I think we all breathed a huge sigh of relief!!!
-(Note: All caseworkers should go through a mandatory training course on ‘facial expressions’ prior to becoming certified… because we literally thought the worst!)
+(Note: All caseworkers should go through a mandatory training course on poker face sensitivity and ‘facial expressions’ prior to becoming certified… because we literally thought the worst!)

 I almost immediately asked how our birthmom was doing.
 The caseworker said that it was hard, but that she knew without a doubt that he was our son and that we would care for him, love him.
 She did say that they thought if our birthmom hadn’t loved us so much she wouldn’t have signed the papers.
 That morning our birthmom seriously thought about keeping him.
 She relayed to them that she felt very well treated and loved by us and that made the signing easier.
 He is where he needs to be.
 The social worker and I both cried for our birthmom as we signed our papers.
 The signature likely looked nothing like my normal signature, since I was signing with flooding eyes!
 Our birthmom had asked to be alone with our son for a few more minutes, to which we promptly agreed.
 That crying was nothing compared to when the nurse finally brought our son into the room to us.
-That symbolic cutting of the umbilical cord the other day had even more significance as we all recognized that she had just had a very emotional good-bye moment with this beautiful baby boy.
-No doubt he had received an enveloping love from his mother in that very tearful last few moments.
-Now he is ours.
+That symbolic cutting of the umbilical cord the other day had even more significance as we all recognized that she had just had a very emotional good-bye moment with this beautiful baby boy seconds earlier!
+No doubt he had received an enveloping love, and final kiss, from his birth mother in that very tearful last few moments.
+Now he is ours, and I am grateful and humbled.

 As ecstatic as we were, our thoughts quickly came to empathize with the birthmom.
 Even on the way home, I cried yet again as I thought about her driving off to catch her plane home, alone… and we had her baby in our car headed in the opposite direction.
 This is such a surreal, unbelievable, emotional roller coaster!
 This is supposed to be all about happiness, right?
 I can’t even begin to do the experience justice.
 I have thought about her several times today and I am sure I will continue to do so for another few weeks.
 Our birthmom is truly an amazing person, to be able to see past what her heart wants to do and recognize that the best life for her baby was with someone else.
 I can’t even begin to imagine what courage it took for her to do this at just 18-years old!